Kangaride

-Kangaride (Available in French under AmigoExpress) is a private Canadian company founded in 2006 that provides a ridesharing platform for posting and booking long-distance rides in North America.
-Kangaride appeared on Dragons Den Season 7 episode 19.
+Kangaride is a private Canadian company founded in 2006 that provides a carpooling platform for posting and booking long-distance rides in North America.

 History

 Kangaride was created by Marc-Olivier Vachon in 2006.
 The company had 7,000 members in its first year of activity, and over 33,000 members as of 2009.
+Kangaride appeared on Dragons Den Season 7 episode 19.

 Description

-Through Kangaride’s website, drivers and passengers connect to rideshare together.
+Through Kangaride’s website, drivers and passengers connect to carpool together.
 Drivers post their rides and the empty seats in their vehicle, and passengers search for rides and book a seat in the one that gets them where they need to go.
 Kangaride has over 475,000 members and hundreds of rides booked each week.

-Kangaride has a three-pronged approach to making ridesharing safer.
+Kangaride has a three-pronged approach to making carpooling safer.
 All rides are rated by the driver and passengers and drivers’ overall ratings are visible to passengers before booking.

-Kangaride is considered much safer than other car-sharing services because a background check is performed on all drivers to ensure they have a valid drivers license.
+Kangaride is considered much safer than other carpooling services because a background check is performed on all drivers to ensure they have a valid drivers license.

 Kangaride operates as Amigo Express in French.